Electricity networks infrastructure proposals support the UK’s low carbon ambitions

 As governments around the world start to better understand the challenges caused by Covid-19, the serious global threat posed by climate change is moving back up the commercial agenda.

-The carbon used or generated by its supply chain is a significant factor in a company's ambition to become low carbon.
+The carbon used or generated by industrial supply chains is a significant factor in a company's ambition to become low carbon.
 Indeed, some governments are designing their Covid-19 recovery packages to favour low carbon businesses or sectors.

 This is part of a series, find out more about creating a resilient supply chain regime.